-It began with finding the trajectory of the supermoon as it rose and set so that we could coordinate which highline would allow for an intersection point.
-The Hall of Horrors in Joshua Tree looked to be the prime location for us to position highliner Garrison Rowland in front of the rising supermoon.
+It began with finding the trajectory of the supermoon as it rose and set so we could coordinate which highline would allow for an intersection point.
+The Hall Of Horrors in Joshua Tree looked to be the prime location for us to position highliner Garrison Rowland in front of the rising supermoon.
 It’s a popular slackline spot and we’d rigged up there before.
-As we arrived before the moonrise, I was continuously double checking the moon’s trajectory using an app called PhotoPills, which I’ve used a ton to photograph the night sky.
+As we arrived before the moonrise, I was continuously double checking the moon’s trajectory using an app called PhotoPills, which I’ve used a lot to photograph the night sky.

 I scouted what I believed to be the correct angle and used these settings:

 All I could do was sit and wait to see if the moon was going to rise in the exact area that I was hoping it would – but of course it didn’t.
 I was too far to the left and couldn’t line up the shot.
 I took off sprinting through the desert with hopes of finding the angle as the glowing sunset began to fade.
 As I ran farther and farther, I began to lose Garrison as he was highlining behind a large rock formation in between me and the highline.
 By the time everything lined up, any remnant of sunlight had disappeared and I shot what I could with the dark conditions, knowing that the first 10 minutes of the moonrise was the only time to truly nail the shot.